AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Introduction

 Existing MoE expert pruning methods are typically calibration-dependent, relying on routing or activation statistics collected from a calibration set to rank experts.
-Prior work has shown that pruning outcomes are highly sensitive to the choice of calibration corpus~\cite{liu2024efficient, zhang2025mone, yang2025moe, liu2026evoesap}.
-In task-agnostic settings, this issue persists even when using a general-domain corpus such as C4~\cite{allenai_c4_2024}: evidence from dense LLM pruning suggests that such calibration choices are not universally optimal and can materially affect pruning results~\cite{bandari2024c4}.
-We further illustrate this sensitivity for MoE pruning in \Cref{fig:qwen_reap_calibration_size}.
-Even when the calibration data is drawn from the same general-domain corpus, varying only the sample size already leads to substantially different pruning outcomes.
+Prior work has shown that pruning outcomes are highly sensitive to the choice of calibration corpus~\cite{liu2024efficient, zhang2026monereplacingredundantexperts, yang2025moe, liu2026evoesap}.
+In task-agnostic pruning, C4~\cite{allenai_c4_2024} is widely adopted as a general-domain calibration corpus~\cite{frantar2023sparsegpt,bandari2024c4,xia2024sheared,ling2024slimgpt}.
+Yet using a standard general-domain corpus does not remove the sensitivity to calibration data.
+As shown in \Cref{fig:qwen_reap_calibration_size}, even with the corpus fixed to C4, varying only the number of calibration tokens already leads to substantially different pruning outcomes.
 This observation suggests that expert ranking remains inherently tied to the sampled distribution, introducing an irreducible bias toward experts that are useful for the sampled data rather than those that generalize across tasks.
 This raises a natural question for task-agnostic MoE pruning: \textit{Can removable experts be identified without relying on calibration data?}

-A straightforward calibration-free pruning criterion is weight magnitude, which has been extensively used for more than 35 years in the area~\cite{mozer1988skeletonization, han2015learning, filters2016pruning, gale2019statesparsitydeepneural, hoefler2021sparsitydeeplearningpruning}.
-However, raw magnitude alone often provides only weak within-layer separation, limiting its reliability for pruning.
-While it can be competitive at moderate pruning ratios in some models, its performance drops markedly under more aggressive pruning.
-We therefore propose AIMER, which scores each expert using its mean absolute weight normalized by its root-mean-square value.
-This normalization yields clearer within-layer score separation and more distinct expert stratification.

-We evaluate AIMER on three representative MoE model families ranging from 7B to 30B parameters: OLMoE-1B-7B-0125-Instruct~\cite{muennighoff2024olmoe}, ERNIE-4.5-21B-A3B-PT~\cite{baidu2025ernie45}, and Qwen3-30B-A3B-Instruct-2507~\cite{yang2025qwen3}, at 25\% and 50\% pruning ratios.
-We compare against four calibration-based expert-pruning baselines, all using the same 4.2M-token calibration set sampled from the widely used task-agnostic C4 corpus~\cite{allenai_c4_2024}, and evaluate on 16 benchmarks covering coding, creative writing, mathematical reasoning, and multiple-choice question answering.
-The strongest gains appear on ERNIE at 25\% pruning: relative to the strongest baseline in each category, AIMER improves coding by 29.7\% and math by 13.3\% on average, while incurring only minor reductions of 0.3\% on creative writing and 0.6\% on multiple-choice question answering.
-AIMER also removes most of the calibration overhead, reducing expert-scoring time to 0.22--1.27 seconds across the three models, compared with 0.75--2.96 hours for calibration-based REAP.